citp/privacy-policy-historical/y/yu/yum/yummly.com.md

 **Contacting Us**

-If you have any questions about this Privacy Policy, please contact us at privacy@yummly.com or at:   165 University Avenue, Suite 5, Palo Alto, CA 94301.
+If you have any questions about this Privacy Policy, please contact us at privacy@yummly.com or at:   320 High Street, Palo Alto, CA 94301.

 Effective April 16, 2010